William Patterson (Maryland businessman): Personal life

-Patterson died a millionaire in 1835 in Baltimore, Maryland.
+Patterson died a millionaire in 1835 in Baltimore.
 In his will, he freed all of his slaves when each reached the age of 30, and left the majority of his estate to his sons and grandson.
 He wrote, "The conduct of my daughter Betsey has through life been so disobedient that in no instance has she every consulted my opinions or feelings; indeed, she has caused me more anxiety and trouble than all my other children put together, and her folly and misconduct have occasioned me a train of expense that first and last has cost me much money," and left her only a few properties, all of which totaled approximately $10,000.
 He left an annual allowance to Nancy Spear predicated upon her agreement to never again attend congressional sessions in Washington, D.C.
 The will was published in the Baltimore Sun, most likely arranged by Patterson before he died.
 The will violated the prenuptial agreement Elizabeth Patterson and Jerome Bonaparte signed in 1803, in which Patterson would bequeath a share to Elizabeth that was equal to that of his other children.
 Although Elizabeth Patterson initially contested the will, she ultimately dropped all legal challenges when she learned that her aunt and trusted confidante Nancy Spear sold Elizabeth's letters to her brothers to be used against her in court and in public opinion.

 Patterson was known to be a strict father.
 He had one illegitimate daughter, to whom he also left part of his estate, as well as to her mother.

 Philanthropy and legacy

-In 1827, he donated the first five acres of land that became Baltimore's Patterson Park.
+In 1827, Patterson donated the first five acres of land that became Baltimore's Patterson Park.
 The park, its namesake street (Patterson Park Avenue) and a high school to the east of it are named in his honor.

-His property known as "Springfield" in Sykesville was inherited for generations before landing in the hands of Frank Brown (former governor of Maryland).
+Patterson's property in Sykesville, known as "Springfield", was inherited for generations before landing in the hands of Frank Brown (former governor of Maryland).
 Brown sold the property (1,300 acres) to the state of Maryland in 1896.
 That same year, Springfield State Hospital was created as Maryland's second hospital for the mentally ill.
 It grew to become the largest institution of its kind on the east coast.